mongomock/mongomock/README.rst

 Acknowledgements
 ----------------

+Mongomock has originally been developed by `Rotem Yaari <https://github.com/vmalloc/>`_.
+It is currently being developed and maintained by `Martin Domke <https://github.com/mdomke>`_ and `Srinivas Reddy Thatiparthy <https://github.com/srinivasreddy>`_.

-Many thanks go to the following people for helping out:
+Also, many thanks go to the following people for helping out, contributing pull requests and fixing bugs:

 * Alec Perkins
 * Alexandre Viau